briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-    adjusted federal taxable income, as defined in section 124.28 of the Codified Ordinances, by substituting "consolidated federal taxable income" for "federal taxable income" wherever "federal taxable income" appears in that division and by substituting "an affiliated group of corporation’s" for "a C corporation’s" wherever "a C corporation’s" appears in that division.
+    adjusted federal taxable income, as defined in section 124.28 of the Codified Ordinances, by substituting "consolidated federal taxable income" for "federal taxable income" wherever "federal taxable income" appears in that division and by substituting "an affiliated group of corporation's" for "a C corporation's" wherever "a C corporation's" appears in that division.

     2. _(2)_ No corporation filing a consolidated tax return shall make any adjustment otherwise required under division (B) of section 124.28 of the